robogeekcanada/noetic_robots/TALOS_progress_report.md

 $ echo 'source ~/pal_hardware_gazebo/devel/setup.bash'>>~/.bashrc
 $ source ~/.bashrc
 ```

+**Sept 27-2021:**
+With Gazebo ROS PKGS compiled, then PAL Hardware Gazebo compiled no issues as well

-**Compiling errors**:
+**Sept 25-2021: Compiling errors**:

 1. For now commented line 280, will get back to it -- not good to mess with transmission :|
 2. Second error is an open issue since Nov 2020 https://github.com/pal-robotics/pal_hardware_gazebo/issues/4.
 It requires the use `gazebo_ros_pkgs` but that means uninstalling and affecting other dependencies, so not a good solution.
-Comment lines for now, let's see what happens...
+Comment lines for now, let's see what happens.
 It compiles but of course we need to fix this.

 ### PAL MSGS
 ```bash